xiangshiyin/python-for-kids/2023-2024/2024-01-20/README.md

 ```

+### Global Variable
+* Local variable: a variable defined within a function
+* Global variable: a variable defined at the outermost level of a Python script

 ## Practice
 * Q1.
 Create a bank with methods to deposit, withdraw, and check balance
 * Q2.
 Create a calculator with methods to add, subtract, multiplication, and divisions for two input numbers